Los Angeles Preliminary Hearing Attorney

 Proof Beyond a Reasonable Suspicion

-So, you have two completely different standards there, so it's pretty easy for prosecutors to prove their case in a preliminary hearing.
-But unfortunately, many judges don't take these proceedings seriously and are usually just a rubber stamp, letting the prosecutors move to the next phase.
+You have two completely different standards there, so it's pretty easy for prosecutors to prove their case in a preliminary hearing.
+Unfortunately, many judges don't take these proceedings seriously and are usually just a rubber stamp, letting the prosecutors move to the next phase.

 Weeding Out Weak Cases

 But I have had success at preliminary hearings.
-Sometimes you get judges who listen to the evidence and realize how weak the prosecutor's case is, and also realize there is case law that says that a preliminary hearing can be used to weed out weak cases that the prosecutor files.
+Sometimes, you get judges who listen to the evidence and realize how weak the prosecutor's case is.
+They also realize that case law says that a preliminary hearing can be used to weed out weak cases that the prosecutor files.

 To do that, you will have to attack the credibility of whatever witnesses the prosecutors decide to call to meet their burden.
 You can also put on an affirmative defense where the defense calls witnesses to attack the prosecution's case.